paulohfsantos/signers-app/README.md

 # Install the dependencies and start the app in development mode

+# build for development
+docker-compose -f docker-compose.dev.yaml up --build

+# build for production
-docker-compose up # -d (to run in detached mode)
+docker-compose up --build
 ```

 ## Usage

-Open your browser and go to `http://localhost` to view the app.
+Open your browser and go to `http://localhost:5173` to view the app in development mode.